HPC-dev-acc/mario-demo/README.md

 ## Configuration

-Stage objects are defined in `assets/objects.js` as a JavaScript module.
+Stage objects are defined in `assets/objects.custom.js` (or `assets/objects.js` if the custom file is missing) as a JavaScript module.
 Each entry in the array looks like:

 ```js
 { type: 'brick', x: 12, y: 4, transparent: true }